-If you, like me, are now convinced that writing a genuine thank you note for a promotion is a meaningful gesture, remember too that “it’s never too late to show appreciation,” says Wascovich.
-Even if it comes a few weeks or months later, “we can brighten someone’s day.”
+- Think it’s too late.
+If you, like me, are now convinced that writing a genuine thank you note for a promotion is a meaningful gesture, remember too that “it’s never too late to show appreciation,” Wascovich says.
+Even if it comes a few weeks or months later, “We can brighten someone’s day.”
 Now, excuse me while I make a run to the stationery store.

 Regina Borsellino also contributed writing, reporting, and/or advice to this article.